Mohammed-App-creater/week_2/TASK1_SUMMARY.md

 ## Executive Summary

-Successfully completed Task 1 of the Fintech Customer Experience Analytics project.
-Delivered a complete solution for scraping and preprocessing Google Play Store reviews for three major Ethiopian banking applications.
+✅ **TASK 1 COMPLETE** - Successfully delivered a complete solution for scraping and preprocessing Google Play Store reviews for three major Ethiopian banking applications.
+Recent updates include modifications to the `scrape_reviews.py` script for improved functionality and configuration.

 ---